victormayowa/Creating-interactive-Dashboard-APP/README.md

 # Creating-interactive-Dashboard-APP

-Created an interactive Dashboard web app with Plotly Dash for US Airlne Performance Analysis.
+Created an interactive Dashboard web app with Plotly Dash for US Airline Performance Analysis.